chophilip21/chophilip21.github.io/_posts/networking_part2/2023-04-05-network_part2.md

 - Websocket (protocol that relies on others.
 Something like Layer 7.5)
 - gRPC (protocol that relies on others.
 Something like Layer 7.5)

-Above isn't something that everyone would agree, as some says it does belong on the application layer, and some even say it belongs in the socket layer.
-But above is what makes sense to be the most.
+Above isn't something that everyone would agree, but above is what makes sense to be the most.
 REST on the imaginary layer 8 doesn't care about the building materials per say, so it can be used with HTTP, FTP, or any other communication protocol.
 REST just happens to be very commonly used with HTTP.
 If you see a statements like [gRPC is 7 times faster than REST](https://blog.dreamfactory.com/grpc-vs-rest-how-does-grpc-compare-with-traditional-rest-apis/#:~:text=%E2%80%9CgRPC%20is%20roughly%207%20times,data%20for%20this%20specific%20payload.), this isn't the most accurate statement because REST is just a general style.

 <figure>
 <img src="